 Ever mindful of the well-being of her staff, Marjorie Post took great care to provide comfortable accommodations for them.
-Near the kitchen is a re-creation of the rooms where staff relaxed and enjoyed morning coffee, hot bun breaks, and three meals a day prepared for them by Hillwood's cooks.
+Near the kitchen is the room where staff relaxed and enjoyed morning coffee, hot bun breaks, and three meals a day prepared for them by Hillwood's cooks.